phutizech/airbnb-clone-project/README.md

 - **One-to-One**: Booking → Payment, Booking → Review
 - **Many-to-Many**: Properties ↔ Amenities

+## Feature Breakdown

+### 1. User Management
+This feature handles user registration, authentication, and profile management.
+It enables secure access to the platform through login/logout functionality and allows users to manage their personal information and preferences.

+### 2. Property Management
+This feature allows hosts to create, edit, and manage property listings with detailed descriptions, photos, and amenities.
+It provides the foundation for the marketplace by enabling property owners to showcase their spaces to potential guests.

+### 3. Booking System
+This feature enables guests to search for properties, check availability, and make reservations.
+It handles the entire booking lifecycle from inquiry to confirmation, including date selection and pricing calculations.

+### 4. Review and Rating System
+This feature allows guests to leave reviews and ratings for properties they've stayed at, and hosts to review guests.
+It builds trust within the community by providing authentic feedback and helping users make informed decisions.

+### 5. Search and Filtering
+This feature provides advanced search capabilities with filters for location, price range, dates, amenities, and property types.
+It enhances user experience by helping guests quickly find properties that match their specific requirements.

+### 6. Payment Processing
+This feature integrates secure payment gateways to handle transactions, refunds, and financial operations.
+It ensures safe and reliable monetary exchanges between guests and hosts while maintaining PCI compliance.

+### 7. Messaging System
+This feature enables communication between guests and hosts before, during, and after bookings.
+It facilitates coordination for check-in details, questions about the property, and general inquiries.

+### 8. Admin Dashboard
+This feature provides administrative tools for monitoring platform activity, managing users, resolving disputes, and maintaining overall system health.
+It ensures smooth operation and moderation of the entire platform.

+### 9. Responsive Design
+This feature ensures the application works seamlessly across various devices including desktops, tablets, and smartphones.
+It provides an optimal user experience regardless of how users access the platform.

+### 10. Notification System
+This feature sends email and in-app notifications for booking confirmations, messages, reminders, and updates.
+It keeps users informed about important activities and changes related to their account.

 ## Getting Started
 (Instructions will be added as the project progresses)